Wisdom tooth extraction is not painful.

 WHAT IS ALVEOTOMY?

-Alveotomy, or wisdom tooth extraction is one of the most frequent surgical procedure done in the field of oral surgery.
+Alveotomy, or wisdom tooth extraction is one of the most frequent surgical procedures done in the field of oral surgery.

 Alveotomy is needed when wisdom tooth has not come out properly, but instead, it is ‘stuck’ in the gums and can have negative effect on other teeth.
 The irregular position of wisdom teeth can cause various problems, from pain to swelling and damaging other teeth.